Taxi Accident Lawyers South Florida

 We understand how intimidating it can be to negotiate with the insurance carrier, especially if they do not speak or understand the language which you are most comfortable speaking.
 At Gonzalez & Cartwright, P.A., we offer a safe, supportive environment, and we are dedicated to helping our clients obtain the compensation that is rightfully theirs in West Palm Beach taxi accident cases.

-Schedule a Free Consultation with a Bilingual Taxi Accident Attorney in Lake Worth to Discuss Your Case Today
+Schedule a Free Consultation with a Bilingual Taxi Accident Attorney to Discuss Your Case Today

 Florida is a comparative negligence state, which means that in a courtroom, the judge can reduce your compensation award in proportion to the degree to which your own actions were deemed to have caused the injury.
 If your injury was partially caused by you not wearing a seatbelt and partially caused by the driver’s negligence, you may still be able to recover damages.